Acts 14:12 King James Bible - “ And they called Barnabas, JUPITER; and Paul, MERCURIUS, because he was the chief speaker.”

 MERCURIUS - KJV translation of the Greek Hermes (Acts 14:12).
 The Roman god Mercury was identified with the Greek Hermes.

 Other English Bibles that also read JUPITER and MERCURY like the King James Bible are The Word of Yah 1993, The 21st Century King James Version 1994, Revised Webster Bible 1995 (Larry Pierce), Worldwide English New Testament 1998 - " They named Barnabas, JUPITER.
 And they named Paul, MERCURY, because he was the one who talked.", God's First Truth 1999, The Sacred Scriptures Family of Yah 2001, The Worldwide English Bible 2000, The Tomson N.T.
-2002, The Evidence Bible 2003, The Resurrection Life New Testament 2005 (Vince Garcia), The Context Group Version 2007, the Bond Slave Version 2009, The New European Version 2010, The Work of God's Children Illustrated Bible 2011, the World English Bible 2012.
+2002, The Evidence Bible 2003, The Resurrection Life New Testament 2005 (Vince Garcia), The Context Group Version 2007, the Bond Slave Version 2009, The New European Version 2010, The Work of God's Children Illustrated Bible 2011, the World English Bible 2012 and the New Matthew's Bible 2016.

 Foreign Language Bibles